-VenuesWest selects charities to support each year with a range of benefits
+VenuesWest selects a handful of charities each year to assist them meet their objectives with a range of benefits.

-The Community Partners Program is a partnership between VenuesWest and a select group of charity organisations offering tailored opportunities and benefits to assist them in achieving their core objectives.
+In early 2016, VenuesWest established the VenuesWest Community Partners Program, which saw VenuesWest join with a small and specific group of charity organisations for the 2016/17 financial year offering tailored opportunities and benefits to assist them in achieving their core objectives.